How Long Does It Take to Get Each Belt in BJJ? (Solved!)

 Related: What Rank Is Purple Belt in Jiu Jitsu?
 (Solved & Explained)

 It can take around seven to eight years of BJJ training to earn a purple belt since your early mat days.
-However, a consistent practitioner can generally achieve the brown belt in less than six years.
+However, a consistent practitioner can achieve the brown belt in less than six years.

 Aside from that, the brown belt is the fourth colored belt in the BJJ ranking system, following the black belt in the hierarchy.
 Indeed, students with this rank are improving their techniques list for competition.